Caitlin Munoz

 Caitlin Rose Munoz (born 4 October 1983) is an Australian soccer player who played for Canberra Eclipse in the Women's National Soccer League and Canberra United in the W-League.
 She retired from soccer after the end of the 2019 NPL ACT Women's season, scoring the winning goal for Belconnen United.

-She played for the Boston Renegades in 2004.
+She played for the Boston Renegades in 2004, scoring 12 goals and serving nine assists in her 14 W-League appearances.

 Munoz has represented Australia at the 2002 FIFA World Under 19 Women's Championship and the 2007 FIFA Women's World Cup.